-From 02 - 04 of December, the Intersolar India / The smarter E took place in Gandhinagar.
-The smarter E India is India’s innovation hub for the new energy world.
-It presents cross-sector energy solutions and technologies and reflects the interaction of the solar, energy storage and electric mobility industry, while addressing all the key areas along the value chain and bringing together local experts and international stakeholders in the energy future.
+The show presented cross-sector energy solutions and technologies and reflected the interaction of the solar, energy storage and electric mobility industry.
+The Smarter E India/ Intersolar India addressed all the key areas along the value chain and brought together local experts and international stakeholders in the energy future.
+Participating German companies had access to a meeting area and lounge facilities to conduct B2B meetings at the pavilion.

 The full slide deck of each presentation can be found through the links below: